TechSavage2/gablib/README.md

 Install
 -------

-Use NPM to install the package into your nodejs project:
+Using NPM to install the package into your nodejs project:

 ```bash
 $ npm i https://github.com/TechSavage2/gablib